Nerwyn/ha-nunjucks/.github/ISSUE_TEMPLATE/feature_request.md

 title: ''
 labels: enhancement
 assignees: ''
 ---

+**Are you requesting that [Home Assistant template extension](https://www.home-assistant.io/docs/configuration/templating/)** be added?
+Which one?

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]